JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/aws_eks/index.md

 Next, observe line number 18 we are using the **attachPolicyARNs**.
 There are 4 policies which we have added to work smoothly with the cluster.

-If a nodegroup includes the **attachPolicyARNs** it must also include the default node policies, like :
+If a nodegroup includes the **attachPolicyARNs** it must also include the default node policies, like:

 - ```AmazonEKSWorkerNodePolicy```
 - ```AmazonEKS_CNI_Policy```